 variations.
 For example, there is now javax.ws.rs.core.Link.getRel()

-instead of org.jboss.resteasy.spi.Link.getRelationship()
+instead of org.jboss.resteasy.spi.Link.getRelationship().
+Also, they

 are constructed differently.
 For example,